 Lenders are within their rights to withdraw a mortgage offer at any time, including when you exchange contracts, or even on the day of completion.
 But this is normally only if there has been a change of circumstances that may affect the repayment of the loan.
-For example, if you’ve had a change of income, or supplied inaccurate information about your credit score.
+For example, if you’ve had a change of income, or supplied inaccurate information about your credit history.
 A lender may also revoke a mortgage offer if there is an issue with the property which affects how risky of an investment it is, for example if there are structural or environmental issues.

 Can I transfer my mortgage offer to another property?